craws/OpenAtlas/CODE_OF_CONDUCT.md

 # Contributor Code of Conduct

-We would like develop in a positive environment so please try to:
+We would like to develop in a positive environment so please try to:

 * be nice and respectful
 * give constructive criticism and take it gracefully if given